ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

   - blog
 tags:
   - rtweet
+  - api
+  - packages
-  - R
+  - tech notes
 package_version: 1.0.0
 description: Update from rtweet 0.7.0 to 1.0.0.
 twitterImg: blog/2019/06/04/post-template/name-of-image.png
 twitterAlt: Alternative description of the image
 tweet: Do you use rtweet?
-It has been updated read how to update your code to rtweet 1.0.0 by @Lluis_Revilla!
+It has been updated - read how to update your code to rtweet 1.0.0 by @Lluis_Revilla!
 ---

 In this post I will provide some examples of what has changed between rtweet 0.7.0 and rtweet 1.0.0.
 I hope both the changes and this guide will help all users.
-I highlight the most important and interesting changes in this blog post, for a full list of changes you can consult it on the [NEWS](https://docs.ropensci.org/rtweet/news/index.html).
+I highlight the most important and interesting changes in this blog post, and for a full list of changes you can consult it on the [NEWS](https://docs.ropensci.org/rtweet/news/index.html).

-## **Big breaking change**
+## **Big breaking changes**

 ### More consistent output

-This is probably what will affect more users.
+This is probably what will affect the most users.
 All functions that return data about tweets[^1] return the same columns.

 For example if we search some tweets we'll get the following columns: